daveym/lint/README.md

 ## Synopsis

-Lint is a terminal based application that pulls back your Pocket entries and allows you to add, update, remove or retag these entries (amongst other actions).
+Lint is a terminal based application that pulls back your Pocket entries and allows you to archive, favourite, unfavourite readd (from archived state) or delete these entries.
 Lint is currently in development and has not yet reached a releasable milestone, but feel free to have a look.
 At the moment, I'm using this as a vehicle for learning Go as well, so any advice or guidance is greatly appreciated as well.

 ## Intro